 5-10% total body surface area in the young or elderly

-2-5% full thickness burn
+2-5% full-thickness burn

 > 20% total body surface area in an adult

 > 10% total body surface area in the young or elderly

 > 5% full thickness burn

 Treatment for serious burns may involve the surgical removal of dead tissue, which is called debridement.
 If the tissue has been damaged to the point where it cannot heal, a skin graft may be needed.
 This involves taking a piece of skin from an unburned area of the body and transplanting it to the injured area.
 The burn victim will also need to undergo physical therapy to minimize scarring and to keep the injured areas from becoming inflexible.
 In children, skin grafts may have to be replaced as the child grows, since the grafts will not expand.

-Selecting a Burn Injury Attorney
+Selecting A Los Angeles Burn Injury Attorney

 If you or someone close to you has suffered severe burn injuries, it is vital to contact a personal injury law firm with substantial experience in handling the legal, physical, and emotional challenges facing burn victims.
 The Reeves Law Group understands the complex legal and medical issues involved in burn injury cases and has the skill to effectively present these issues to a jury.